Toward a Physical Theory of Intelligence: Acknowledgements

 \section{Acknowledgements}

-The author acknowledges the use of OpenAI language models as a research and writing aid during the development, review, and refinement of the manuscript, and thanks the OpenAI team for developing these tools.
+The author acknowledges the use of OpenAI and Google language models, along with the Prism writing environment, as a research and writing aid during the development, review, and refinement of the manuscript.
 All scientific claims, interpretations, and any errors remain the sole responsibility of the author.
 The author thanks his PhD supervisor and past mentors for discussions on topics related to artificial intelligence, dynamical systems, and information theory that helped shape the ideas in this work.
 This work was supported by a research studentship at the University of Edinburgh funded through the UK Research and Innovation (UKRI) Engineering and Physical Sciences Research Council (EPSRC).